Falooda: History

 The origin of falooda goes back to Iran (Persia), where a similar dessert, faloodeh, is still popular.
 The dessert came to late Medieval India with the many Central Asian dynasties that invaded and settled in South Asia in the 16th to 18th century.
 The present form of falooda was developed in the Mughal Empire and spread with its conquests.
 The Persianate rulers who succeeded from the Mughals patronized the dessert with their own adaptations, specifically in Hyderabad Deccan and the Carnatic areas of present-day India.
 This beverage is now a part of Pakistani cuisine, Afghan cuisine, Burmese cuisine, Indian cuisine, Bangladeshi cuisine and Sri Lankan cuisine and is served on weddings and other occasions.
-In Sri Lanka, Falooda (ෆලුඩා / ஃபலூடா) is often consumed as a popular dairy refreshment.
+In Sri Lanka, predominantly referred to as 'Faluda', but 'Falooda' is also accepted, (ෆලුඩා / ஃபலூடா) is often consumed as a popular dairy refreshment.